dpvreony/nucleotide/README.md

 **In project1.**

-` Install-Package Dhgms.Nucleotide `
+1. ` Install-Package Dhgms.Nucleotide `

+1. Add Your Code Generation Models

+1. Inherit the Code Generation Attributes.

 **In project2.**

 1. Reference Project1.

-1. ` Install-Package CodeGenerators.Roslyn.BuildTime `
+1. ` Install-Package Dhgms.Nucleotide `

+1. Apply the Assembly Code Generation Attributes.

 ### Get started with a Code Generation Model